percona/percona-xtradb-cluster/doc/source/glossary.rst

       For each table, the server will create a file with the :file:`.frm` extension containing the table definition (for all storage engines).

+   mysql.pxc.internal.session

+      This user is used by the SST process to run the SQL commands needed for :term:`SST`, such as creating the |pxc-sst-user| and assigning it the role
+      |pxc-sst-role|).

+      .. admonition:: Difference from previous major version |prev-major-version|

+	 The |wsrep-sst-auth| variable is no longer needed and has been removed.

+   mysql.pxc.sst.role

+      This role has all the privileges needed to run xtrabackup to create a backup on the donor node.

+   mysql.pxc.sst.user

+      This user (set up on the donor node) is assigned the |pxc-sst-role| and runs the |xtrabackup| to make backups.
+The password for this is randomly generated for each SST.
+The password is generated automatically for each :term:`SST`.

+.. include:: .res/replace.txt
+.. include:: .res/replace.program.txt
+.. include:: .res/replace.opt.txt